We pointed our AI employee at our own website traffic

 The idea in one sentence

-Your website already receives buying intent every day — you just can't see it.
+Your website already receives buying intent every day, you just can't see it.
 Companies visit, read your pricing, come back twice, and leave without a trace.
 The visitor pipeline makes that visible at the company level and hands it to an agent who does something about it.

 How the pipeline works

 - One pixel.
-A single image beacon on each page — no cookies, no fingerprinting, no JavaScript payload tracking your mouse.
+A single image beacon on each page.
+No cookies, no fingerprinting, no JavaScript payload tracking your mouse.

 - Company resolution.
-The visiting IP is resolved to a company (via IPinfo's reverse-IP data).
+The visiting IP is resolved to a company via IPinfo's reverse-IP data.
 The moment it resolves, the raw IP is dropped.
 If it doesn't resolve to a company, nothing is kept.

 - Interest ranking.
 Companies are ranked by behaviour: pages viewed, return visits, time between visits.
 A company that read your pricing page twice this week outranks one that bounced off the blog.

 - Jack takes the hot ones.
-He researches each company, finds what they do, and drafts an intro that references what they actually looked at — not "I hope this email finds you well," but "you spent time on our verified-completion page; here's how that works for a team like yours."
+He researches each company, finds what they do, and drafts an intro that references what they actually looked at.
+Not "I hope this email finds you well," but "you spent time on our verified-completion page; here's how that works for a team like yours."

 - You approve.
 Drafts wait for a human.
 Auto-send exists, is off by default, and is limited to repeat visitors.